Winning the Fight Against Malaria

 Malaria Programming

 Though eliminated in some parts of the world decades ago, malaria remains a significant public health problem threatening half the world’s population.
 In 2022, there were 249 million malaria cases globally, leading to 608,000 deaths (WHO).
-The availability of simple, cost-effective interventions to prevent and treat the disease, including insecticide-treated mosquito nets (ITNs), has led to a 60 per cent decrease in malaria mortality rates since 2000, but progress in recent years has stalled, with the number of cases worldwide remained virtually unchanged at 229 million over each of the past four years.
+The availability of simple, cost-effective interventions to prevent and treat the disease, including insecticide-treated mosquito nets (ITNs), has led to a 60 per cent decrease in malaria mortality rates since 2000, but progress in recent years has stalled, with the number of cases worldwide remained virtually unchanged over the past five years.

 Malaria disproportionately affects the poor and most marginalized communities as they are high risk and have the least access to effective services.
 Due to more vulnerable immune systems, children under 5 years old, pregnant women, and people living with HIV and AIDS are more susceptible to malaria.
 In 2022, children under 5 years accounted for 76% of all malaria deaths worldwide.
 A child dies of malaria nearly every minute (UNICEF).